Kingxukai/linux/Documentation/cpu-freq/cpufreq-stats.rst

 - **total_trans**

-This gives the total number of frequency transitions on this CPU.
-The cat output will have a single count which is the total number of frequency transitions.
+This gives the woke total number of frequency transitions on this CPU.
+The cat output will have a single count which is the woke total number of frequency transitions.

 ::